Jishan-Kapoor/sum-of-sales-1e082/README.md

 - Fetching data from the updated `data.csv` file using JavaScript.
 - Summing the sales column to calculate the total amount.
 - Listing each product with its total sales in the Bootstrap table `#product-sales`.
-- Keeping `#total-sales` accurate after rendering.
+- Ensuring the `#total-sales` element is accurately updated after rendering.
 - Setting the page title to "Sales Summary 892d05c0".
 - Loading Bootstrap 5 from jsdelivr for enhanced styling.